snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

 Example 4
 ^^^^^^^^^

-To run Example 2 using a message-passing approach, the ``asynchronous`` specification is again removed:
+To run Example 2 using a message-passing approach, the :dakkw:`interface-asynchronous` specification is again removed:

 ::